suniljoshi00/AIT511-Course-Project1/README.md

 3. Dependencies will be installed automatically
 4. Data will be loaded directly from GitHub

-## Features
-- ✅ Automatic dependency installation
-- ✅ Direct data loading from GitHub
-- ✅ Self-contained environment setup
-- ✅ No manual configuration needed

 ## Note
+- our model's test accuracy is 92.837%
--we made a model that had an accuracy of 97.190%
+- we made a model that had an accuracy of 97.190% (https://github.com/akt052/ml-project)